rdeguzman/mytravelasia-rails/README.md

 ## Seeding the Database

   First create "mta" user for mysql.

   	GRANT ALL PRIVILEGES ON *.* TO 'mta'@'%' identified by 'mta' WITH GRANT OPTION;

- This should also reflect in your database.yml.
+  We also create a "rupert" user because some view was created by rupert.

+	GRANT ALL PRIVILEGES ON *.* TO 'rupert'@'%' identified by '' WITH GRANT OPTION;

+  We can use "mta" in our database.yml for development and test environment
 	development:
 	  adapter: mysql2
 	  encoding: utf8